 Diagnoses might be challenging because low T and depression share many symptoms.
 Complicating matters further, melancholy, memory problems, and anxiety are all typical aging symptoms.

-Low T and depression both share the same symptoms including:
+Low testosterone and depression both share the same symptoms including:

 - low sex drive